- Glaucoma Surgery

 Corneal transplantation has restored sight to thousands who otherwise would be blind due to corneal injury, infection, or inherited corneal disease or degeneration.
 Corneal transplantation replaces a diseased or scarred cornea with a new one by having the central portion of the cornea surgically removed and replaced with corneal tissue donated through an eye bank.
 In 2005 more than 105,000 corneal transplants were performed annually worldwide, according to EEBA 2005 Annual Statistics.

-If you are interested in learning more, feel free to visit our locations near Glendale, Scottsdale, Phoenix, Peoria, Goodyear and other areas in Arizona.
+If you are interested in learning more, feel free to visit our locations near Glendale, Scottsdale, Phoenix, Arrowhead, Goodyear and other areas in Arizona.